All Episodes

 Grand jury subpoenas, as I've told you, are confidential.

-The the issuance of them is confidential.
+The issuance of them is confidential.

 So we've learned quite a lot.

-And trial subpoenas, real quick, look, I'll be interested to see John Durham's list of witnesses for the actual trial.
+Look, I'll be interested to see John Durham's list of witnesses for the actual trial.

-It's actually a pretrial move because we're still talking about motions and limine motions before trial begins.
+It's actually a pre-trial move because we're still talking about motions and liminé motions before trial begins.

 And so you call them trial subpoenas, but I don't know that those guys will end up testifying at the trial.